 Blog

 This is my personal blog written since October 22, 2016, with topics that range from research, to music, to announcements, to resources, to teaching, among others.
 I also write and co-write for other blogs.
-If interested, here’s a list of more than 80 blog posts that I’ve been involved in, which are classified under the categories of AI and music, music technology/SMC, HCI, design, and research methods.
+If interested, here’s a list of more than 100 blog posts that I’ve been involved in, which are classified under the categories of AI and music, music technology/SMC, HCI, design, and research methods.
+You can also read my blog post 100 blog posts.

 -